-Ambient lighting from adjacent single-family residences, street lights, and vehicle headlights from Chain Lake and local access roads in the vicinity of the site could potentially affect the proposal.
+Ambient lighting from adjacent single-family residences, street lights, and vehicle headlights from 134th Street SE, and other local access roads in the vicinity of the site could potentially affect the proposal.

 d.
 Proposed measures to reduce or control light and glare impacts, if any: